SwiftKraft-Plugin-Devs/SwiftAPI/README.md

 # How To Use

-If a plugin requires this library plugin, simply download the dll file from releases and place the file in the `PluginAPI/plugins/[port number]/` folder
+If a plugin requires this library plugin, simply download the dll file from releases and place the file in the `PluginAPI/plugins/[port number]/` folder.

+# Licensing

 This repository is licensed under the [MIT License](https://mit-license.org), see [LICENSE.md](LICENSE.md) for more details.